Bone Biology and the Haversian Baseline

 The laboratories of the UK Centre for International Forensic Assistance (CIFA), the FBI Laboratory, and the India CFSL biology sections all use histological section examination as a confirmatory method for human-vs-non-human determination when macro-morphological analysis is inconclusive, particularly for small, eroded, or burnt fragments where gross morphology has been destroyed.

 The long bones of the human skeleton grow through a process called endochondral ossification, in which a cartilaginous model is progressively replaced by bone tissue.
-The growth plate (physis or epiphyseal cartilage) is the zone where this replacement actively occurs.
-It sits between the epiphysis (the rounded end of the bone, which ossifies from a secondary ossification centre) and the metaphysis (the flared region between the growth plate and the diaphysis).
+The growth plate (physis or epiphyseal cartilage) is the zone where this replacement actively occurs, situated between the epiphysis (which ossifies from a secondary ossification centre) and the metaphysis (the flared region between the growth plate and the diaphysis).

 The growth plate has a highly organised columnar structure that is visible in histological section.
 The zone of reserve cartilage, immediately adjacent to the epiphysis, contains small, resting chondrocytes.
 The zone of proliferation contains flat, disc-like chondrocytes that are actively dividing and producing extracellular matrix.
 The zone of hypertrophy contains enlarged, vacuolated chondrocytes that have stopped dividing.
 The zone of provisional calcification (calcified cartilage) contains mineralised cartilage matrix that serves as a scaffold for primary bone deposition by osteoblasts arriving from the metaphyseal blood supply.
 The primary spongiosa is the region of newly deposited woven bone on this calcified cartilage scaffold, which is immediately remodeled into trabecular bone of the metaphysis.